ptaiga/organizer/next.md

  - [ ] Weather forecast in daily mail
  - [ ] Currency exchange rate in daily mail
  - [ ] Telegram Bot
+ - [ ] Progress bar for today's tasks, tasks in projects
+ - [ ] Analyzing activities with files and folders and check time

 **Other**